-Your career options may also be affected if you change to a different degree programme.
-Your supervisor or another academic in your current department will be able to help, as will the University's Careers and Placements.
+Your career options may also be affected.
+Your supervisor or another academic in your current department will be able to help as will Careers and Placements.

 Talk to staff in the department(s) you wish to transfer to.
 You could also talk to students on the programme to make sure that it is the right option for you.

-You can only transfer into a different department/programme if that department/programme has sufficient spaces left and is willing to offer you a place.
+There is no automatic right to transfer.
+You can only transfer into a different department or programme if there is sufficient space and they are willing to offer you a place.

 For more information please see the Immigration Support Service.

-Any posted correspondence will be sent to your current contact address so ensure your information is correct o your e:Vision account.
+The form must be sent from your York email address.
+Any posted correspondence will be sent to your current contact address so ensure your information is correct on your e:Vision account.

 Who to contact